Clara Genomics was created to address the growing size and complexity of genomics sequencing & analysis with accelerated and intelligent computing.

-- CUDA Aligner - CUDA accelerated library including algorithms for aligning sequencing reads, used for genome assembly applications such as Racon and for variant calling.
+- CUDA Aligner - CUDA based library with accelerated algorithms for sequencing read alignment, used for genome assembly applications such as Racon and for variant calling.

-- CUDA POA - CUDA library for accelerated partial order alignment, used for genome assembly polishing with applications such as Racon.
+- CUDA POA - CUDA library for accelerated partial order alignment, used for genome assembly and basecalling.

 These system libraries form the compute foundation and enable the GPU acceleration of the following applications:

-- Racon Polisher - An extension of the open source Racon consensus module for genome assembly that utilizes cudaPoa for accelerated partial order alignment.
+- Racon - consensus module for de novo genome assembly that utilizes cudaAligner for accelerated alignment and cudaPOA for accelerated polishing.